LLM Quantization Formats: INT8, INT4, GPTQ, AWQ, GGUF

 EXL2 2–8 bit mixed 2–8× Configurable GPU, ExLlamaV2

-GPTQ quantizes layer-by-layer, minimizing error on small calibration dataset:
+GPTQ quantizes layer by layer, minimizing error on a small calibration dataset:

 from transformers import AutoModelForCausalLM, GPTQConfig